testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

     )
 ```

-Here is the same code but with comments:
+Here is the same code, but with comments:

 ```python
 @TestSketch(Scenario)